pytorch/pytorch/docs/source/fx.rst

         def forward(self, x, y):
             return torch.add(x, y)

-    # Symbolically trace an instance of the module
-    traced = symbolic_trace(original_module)
+    def transform(m: nn.Module) -> nn.Module:
+        fx_model: GraphModule = fx.symbolic_trace(m)
+        # FX represents its graph as an ordered list of nodes, so we can iterate through them.

-    for node in traced.graph.nodes:
+        for node in fx_model.graph.nodes:
+            # Checks if we're calling a function (i.e: torch.add)
+            if node.op == 'call_function':
+                # The target attribute is the function that call_function calls.
-        if n.target == torch.add:
+                if node.target == torch.add:
-            n.target = torch.mul
+                    node.target = torch.mul

-    traced.recompile()
+        traced.lint() # Does some checks to make sure the graph is well-formed. traced.recompile() # regenerates the python code that corresponds to the graph.

 We can also do more involved graph rewrites, such as appending a ReLU after a node.
 To aid in these transformations, FX also has utility functions for transforming the graph.
-You can find more   .
+You can find more in the FX documentation.
+TODO: Add link to the FX documentation.

 ::